InHabit: Leveraging Image Foundation Models for Scalable 3D Human Placement: Experiments

 \subsubsection{Data.}

 We use scenes from HM3D \cite{puig2023habitat3} to compare \ours{} against the baselines.
-As POSA requires semantic labels for the 3D scene, so we restrict ourself to the subset of 200 scenes from HM3D.
-We sample 150 of our generated affordance-aware text prompts and corresponding scene locations.
-We do furthest point sampling with respect to sentence embeddings to create a diverse set of interactions.
+As POSA requires semantic labels for the 3D scene, we a subset of 200 scenes from HM3D.
+We sample 150 of our generated affordance-aware text prompts and corresponding scene locations, via furthest point sampling in embedding space to create diverse interactions.